Which statement best describes the relationship between anatomy a... | Channels for Pearson+

 1

-Step 1: Understand the definitions of anatomy and physiology.
-Anatomy is the branch of science that deals with the study of the structure of the body and its parts, including their relationships to one another.
-Physiology, on the other hand, is the study of the functions and processes of those structures and how they work together to sustain life.
+Step 1: Begin by understanding the definitions of anatomy and physiology.
+Anatomy is the study of the structure and organization of body parts, while physiology is the study of the functions and processes of those body parts.

-Step 2: Analyze the options provided in the question.
-Each option presents a different interpretation of the relationship between anatomy and physiology.
-Carefully evaluate each statement to determine its accuracy based on the definitions of anatomy and physiology.
+Step 2: Analyze the options provided in the problem.
+Look for the statement that correctly aligns with the definitions of anatomy and physiology.

 Step 3: Eliminate incorrect options.
-For example, the statement 'Anatomy is the study of diseases, while physiology is the study of treatments' is incorrect because anatomy does not focus on diseases, and physiology does not specifically focus on treatments.
-Similarly, the statement 'Anatomy and physiology are both concerned only with microscopic structures' is incorrect because both fields encompass macroscopic (visible) and microscopic structures.
+For example, the statement 'Physiology is the study of body structures, and anatomy is the study of how those structures work' reverses the definitions and is therefore incorrect.

+Step 4: Consider the statement 'Anatomy and physiology are unrelated fields within biology.'
+This is incorrect because anatomy and physiology are closely related and complementary fields.

 Related Videos